 Snowfall is collected in the snow mantle, which in turn is depleted by snowmelt, contributing to surface runoff and soil infiltration, and evaporation.
 A fraction of the rainfall is collected by an interception layer, where the remaining fraction (throughfall) is partitioned between surface runoff and infiltration.

-Subsurface water fluxes are determined by Darcy's law, used in a soil water equation solved with a four-layer discretization shared with the heat budget equation.
+Subsurface water fluxes are determined by Darcy's law, used in a soil water equation solved with a fourlayer discretization shared with the heat budget equation.
 Top boundary condition is infiltration plus surface evaporation, free drainage is assumed at the bottom; each layer has an additional sink of water in the form of root extraction over vegetated areas.
+The seasonal evolution of the vegetation development modulates the evapotransiration (Boussetta et al., 2013a), and revised formulation of the bare soil evaporation allowed to improved the realism of soil-atmosphere water transfer over sparsely vegetated areas and deserts (Albergel et al., 2012).

-The land surface exchange of carbon dioxide (CO2) which represents an essential component of the green-house-gases global budget has been added (Boussetta et al., 2012), The land CO2 responds to meteorological and climate disturbances, modulated by the natural biomes diversity and their stress conditions.
+The land surface exchange of carbon dioxide (CO2) which represents an essential component of the green-house-gases global budget has been added (Boussetta et al., 2013b) to enable the interaction with atmospheric CO2 concentration in environmental forecasting applications.
+The land CO2 responds to meteorological and climate disturbances, modulated by the natural biomes diversity and their stress conditions.
 The main photosynthesis processes fixing carbon dioxide into biomass and releasing carbon dioxide via land biogenic processes are parametrized, while land carbon stocks are made dependent on land-use.
 The carbon parametrization is modular to the HTESSEL water cycle parametrization and it introduces the capability of interacting with the atmospheric CO2 concentrations for global monitoring and prediction purposes.
 We refer to the CO2-enabled land surface scheme version as CHTESSEL.